ypsvlq/wio/README.md

 # wio

-wio is a platform abstraction library.
-It provides:
+wio is a platform abstraction library, providing:

 - window management and events
 - clipboard access